 This sweet and spicy pineapple pepper jam is so delicious, you'll put it on everything.
 The sweet pineapple, cool red pepper, and spicy jalapenos come together in perfect harmony to kick up any meat or appetizer on your menu!

-For one, it's got some nice chunkiness to it.
+For one, I love the consistency.
+This jam is a combination of a thick sauce and a loose jam, with some nice chunkiness to it.
 You can see all the peppers, bits of pineapple, and the little flakes of crushed red pepper swimming around in the jar.
-So you know exactly what's in it!!
+So you know exactly what’s in it!!

 Second, it is spicy, but it's not going to melt your face off.
 You'll be able to enjoy the flavors of the sauce, as well as whatever's underneath it at the same time.